 One of the least understood and most difficult phases in software development, requirements acquisition is an especially high hurdle because stakeholders are often unclear about objectives.
 Learn how to identify stakeholders and how to elicit and verify their requirements for new or extended software products.
 Introduces analysis and modeling as the first steps in software design.
 Receive a though understanding of quality assurance.
 A case-history and project-oriented course, exploiting industry-standard software tools.

 In software initiatives where project areas require exploratory development efforts, with complex requirements, and high levels of change, agile software development practices are highly effective when deployed in a collaborative, people-centered organizational culture.
-This course examines agile methods, including Extreme Programming (XP), Scrum, Lean, Crystal, Dynamic Systems Development Method and Feature-Driven Development to understand how rapid realization of software occurs most effectively.
+This course examines Agile methods, including Extreme Programming (XP), Scrum, Lean, Crystal, Dynamic Systems Development Method and Feature-Driven Development to understand how rapid realization of software occurs most effectively.
 The ability of agile development teams to rapidly develop high quality, customer-valued software is examined and contrasted with teams following more traditional methodologies that emphasize planning and documentation.
-Candidates will learn agile development principles and techniques covering the entire software development life-cycle from project conception through development, testing, and deployment; they will be prepared to effectively participate in and manage agile software development initiatives using these evolving methodologies.
+Candidates will learn advanced Agile and DevOps development principles and techniques covering the entire software development life-cycle from project conception through development, testing, and deployment; they will be prepared to effectively participate in and manage Agile and DevOps software development initiatives using these evolving methodologies.

 This course introduces the concepts that are the fundamental properties of applications in the cloud including “autonomy”, “elasticity”, and “statelessness”.
 It also presents proven guidelines for how to build new components and how to integrate existing applications to leverage the new opportunities provided by Cloud.